7 Best 45 ACP Pistols

 Of course, the M1911 has to make the list.
 It’s the first .45 ACP pistol and remains one of the most popular.
 Over a century later, there are still dozens of companies pumping out 1911s in every configuration you could dream of.
 If you want a cheap 1911, that’s an option.
 If you want to spend thousands and thousands of dollars on a 1911, that’s also an option.
 The M1911 occupies pretty much all price points possible, but here are our favorites.

 The M1911 series is a single-action-only firearm that uses single-stack magazines.
 Magazine capacity varies from seven to 10 rounds, depending on how crazy you want to get.
 Here are our best 1911 magazines.
-The standard M1911 is a big pistol with a five-inch barrel and full grip frame, but the compact Commander and Officer sizes exist as well.
+The standard M1911 is not a little gun you’d often see.
+It comes with a five-inch barrel and full grip frame, but the compact Commander and Officer sizes exist as well.
 The standard model tends to be the most reliable.

 Although it’s a .45 ACP, the M1911 is well-known for its lithe grip.
-It fits the hand just right and is one of the strongest arguments for the gun.
+It fits the hand just right with its perfect grip size and is one of the strongest arguments for the gun.
 Ergonomically it’s quite sound.
 While it’s adorned with safety devices, none of them are difficult to defeat on the fly.
-Recoil is a short push rather than a snap, and it’s quite fun to shoot.
+The recoil is more of a short push rather than a jolt, making it quite fun to shoot.
+Unlike guns with snappy recoil, this one offers a smoother shooting experience.

 I can’t help but feel like a World War 2 GI hunting down the enemies of democracy with my .45 ACP.
 The charm of the M1911 is evident, and it’s easy to see why the gun has remained so popular.
 Even the cheaper models of the M1911 have awesome triggers and give you that GI experience.
-The downsides are the fact that it only has an eight-round magazine and is a pretty heavy and inefficient option compared to modern pistols.
+Speaking of downsides, it only has an eight-round magazine and is a pretty heavy and inefficient option compared to modern pistols.

 M1911 Pros and Cons